Iran vows to lead Gulf security, as US sends more troops

 The U.S. navy has often complained about Guard fast boats and naval forces harassing shipping in the Gulf.

-The chief of the powerful Revolutionary Guard, Gen. Hossein Salami, threatened to the “destruction of any aggressor” against Iran the day before.
+The chief of the powerful Revolutionary Guard, Gen. Hossein Salami, threatened the “destruction of any aggressor” against Iran the day before.

 Iran has long sought the evacuation of Western and U.S. forces from Arab Gulf countries, seeing it as a potential threat to the Persian nation.

 Rouhani added that he will offer a regional peace plan during his visit to the U.N. this week.
 Fears of a wider regional conflagration have grown, as tensions between Iran and the U.S. remain high over Tehran’s failing 2015 nuclear deal with world powers.
-Recently, Iran has broken the deal’s limits on enrichment, uranium stockpiles and the use of advanced centrifuges, as ot seeks to pressure Europe to offer it a way to sell its crude oil on the international market despite U.S. sanctions.
+Recently, Iran has broken the deal’s limits on enrichment, uranium stockpiles and the use of advanced centrifuges, as it seeks to pressure Europe to offer it a way to sell its crude oil on the international market despite U.S. sanctions.

 President Donald Trump unilaterally withdrew America from the deal over a year ago, and re-imposed crippling sanctions on Iran.